 Foods to Eat

-5. Mashed potatoes: "They are easy to swallow, and are filling if you don't have much of an appetite.
+When your throat is sensitive and irritated, it can be hard to swallow.
+Experts recommend drinking fluids and soft foods like mashed potatoes.
+"They are easy to swallow and are filling if you don't have much of an appetite.
 You can also easily add garlic," says Finkelston.

-6. Warm tea soaked with honey, garlic, and ginger: "Garlic and ginger are anti-inflammatory and soothe," says Ali.
+As previously mentioned, honey and garlic offer a host of throat-calming properties.
+Ginger is another ingredient worth looking into when you have a sore throat.
+It has been reported to decrease inflammation, swelling, and pain.
+"Garlic and ginger are anti-inflammatory and soothe," says Ali.
 "I drink it three to four times per day when I have a sore throat.
 It also boosts your immune system."

-8. Soup: "Any soup is good, but most people prefer the clearer, less thick soups when they are sick, as they are easier to consume," says Finkelston.
-"Soup is one of the easiest foods to get down when you're not feeling well and it can be loaded with nutrition, which helps if you are eating less overall."
+When you're not feeling your best, a warm bowl of soup often helps you feel better.
+"Any soup is good, but most people prefer the clearer, less thick soups when they are sick, as they are easier to consume," says Finkelston.
+"Soup is one of the easiest foods to get down when you're not feeling well, and it can be loaded with nutrition, which helps if you are eating less overall."

-9. Macaroni and cheese: "I also recommend macaroni and cheese for the same reasons as mashed potatoes—it's filling and easy to swallow if you have a sore throat," says Finkelston.
+We never need a reason to indulge ourselves with some macaroni and cheese, but a sore throat gives us another excuse to whip some up.
+"I also recommend macaroni and cheese for the same reasons as mashed potatoes—it's filling and easy to swallow if you have a sore throat," says Finkelston.

 Foods to Avoid